 Intermittent Therapy: 200 mg every 4 hours, 5 times daily for 5 days.
 Therapy should be initiated at the earliest sign or symptom (prodrome) of recurrence.

-Patients With Acute or Chronic Renal Impairment: In patients with renal impairment, the dose of Acyclovir Capsules, Tablets, or Suspension should be modiï¬ed as shown in Table 3.
+Patients with Acute or Chronic Renal Impairment: In patients with renal impairment, the dose of Acyclovir Oral Suspension should be modified as shown in Table 3:

 |400 mg every 12 hours||>10||400||every 12 hours|